Uterine Cancer (Endometrial Cancer)

 - Lymph-node dissection – often done at the same time as a hysterectomy, removes the lymph nodes in the pelvis and around the aorta (the main artery that runs from the heart down into the abdomen).

 - Radical hysterectomy – removes the entire uterus in addition to the parametrium and uterosacral ligaments, as well as the upper part of the vagina.
 This procedure is rarely performed to treat uterine cancer and is usually done if cancerous cells have also been found in the cervix.

 Many of the surgical procedures used to remove uterine cancer can be performed through minimally invasive techniques, including laparoscopy and robotic surgery.

 Radiation Therapy for Uterine Cancer

 Radiation therapy uses high-energy rays to kill cancer cells in a specific area.
 In the treatment of uterine cancer, radiation therapy may be used before or after surgery, or as an alternative treatment if surgery is not an option.

 There are two main types of radiation therapy available to treat uterine cancer:

-Chemotherapy kills cancer cells using drugs that are given intravenously by IV or orally.
+Chemotherapy kills uterine cancer cells using drugs that are given intravenously by IV or orally.
 You may receive your chemotherapy treatments in a clinic, at your doctor’s office or at home if oral medication is prescribed.
-The side effects depend on the types and amount of medication given.